INVALIDz/learn-anything/contributing.md

 Any type of contribution is welcome, not just code.
 You can help with:

 - **Bugs / Features:** Share bug reports or make feature requests.
-Check [open issues](../../issues) first in case it was already brought up.
+Check [existing issues](../../issues) to avoid duplicates.
 - **Community:** Contribute to open discussions.
 Join our [Discord community](https://discord.gg/KKYdWjt).
 - **Code:** Run this project locally by reading instructions below.
-Take a look at [open issues](../../issues) and see if anything sparks your interest.
+Take a look at open issues and see if something sparks your interest.
 - **Docs:** Docs are the best contribution anyone can make to any project.
+Update docs if something is unclear or is missing.

 ## Dependencies